Personal Lines of Credit

 Personal line of credit interest rates

-On a personal line of credit, you pay interest on what you borrow, and interest begins to accrue immediately.
-APRs on a personal line of credit are usually variable, meaning they can go up and down.
+On a personal line of credit, you pay interest on what you borrow, and interest accrues immediately.
+Also the annual percentage rate (APR) is usually variable, meaning it can go up and down.
 Credit cards also have variable rates.

-For instance, you may see a lender that advertises a starting APR of prime + 5.00%.
+To illustrate this, let’s say you see a PLOC with a starting APR of prime plus 5.00%.
 Also imagine that the prime rate is 8.50%.
 That means borrowers with the best credit could get a minimum APR of 13.50%, or 8.50% plus 5.00%.

 Personal line of credit fees